reagan-smith/CS-121-Creative-Rails/README.md

 The todos were modeled after [this](http://guides.rubyonrails.org/getting_started.html) site and we got the information on how to do checkboxes (later abandoned) [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox).

 Blog posts were based on [this tutorial](https://scotch.io/tutorials/build-a-blog-with-ruby-on-rails-part-1), and user modeling and login/signup was done from [this tutorial](https://www.railstutorial.org/book/modeling_users).

+Bootstrap advice was found [here](https://www.w3schools.com/bootstrap/bootstrap_navbar.asp).
+The glyphs in the navbar were described [here](https://getbootstrap.com/docs/3.3/components/), and the original template this was modeled off of is a combination of [this](https://startbootstrap.com/template-overviews/bare/) and the one used in [this](https://www.youtube.com/watch?v=MpFO4Zr0EPE) tutorial.